-This signature checking verifies that the public interface used by BANKER when it was created is still valid at run time.
+This signature checking verifies that the public interface used by BANKER when it was created is still valid at runtime.

-As shown in Figure 34, at the time BANKER gets called, MYLIB/FINANCIAL still supports the public interface used by BANKER.
+As shown in Figure 34 on page 77, at the time BANKER gets called, MYLIB/FINANCIAL still supports the public interface used by BANKER.
 If activation cannot find either a matching signature in MYLIB/FINANCIAL or the service program MYLIB/FINANCIAL, the following occurs: